mufg80/mufg80.github.io/content/posts/enhancement1.md

 {{</paragraph>}}
 {{<paragraph>}}

-&nbsp;&nbsp;&nbsp;&nbsp;In summary, the enhancements improved user experience, security, persistence, and functionality.
+&nbsp;&nbsp;&nbsp;&nbsp;In summary, the enhancements improved user experience, functionality, security, and persistence.
 The goal of this project was to meet the course outcome: “Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices to implement computer solutions that deliver value and accomplish industry-specific goals.”
 This was achieved through several key improvements aligned with industry standards and modern software engineering practices:

 {{</paragraph>}}
 {{<bullet>}}